Mark Sanford: Other fallout from scandal

 Sanford resigned as Chairman of the Republican Governors Association following the disclosure of his affair.
 He was swiftly succeeded by Mississippi governor Haley Barbour.
 In a June 29 email to members of his political action committee, Sanford said he had no intention of resigning as governor.

 After his affair was revealed in June 2009, Sanford said: "There's been a lot of speculation and innuendo on whether or not public money were used to advance my admitted unfaithfulness.
 To be very clear: no public money was ever used in connection with this."
 After a Freedom of Information Act request was filed, Sanford eventually chose to reimburse taxpayers for expenses he had incurred one year earlier with his mistress in Argentina.
 He said, "I made a mistake while I was there in meeting with the woman who I was unfaithful to my wife with.
 That has raised some very legitimate concerns and questions, and as such, I am going to reimburse the state for the full cost of the Argentina leg of this trip."
 On August 9, 2009, the AP reported that Sanford may have violated state law by other inappropriate use of state planes, including using a state plane to get a haircut.

 After telling Vogue magazine that her husband was having a "midlife crisis," Sanford's wife, Jenny Sanford, moved out of the South Carolina Governor’s Mansion with the couple's four sons, returning to the family home on Sullivan’s Island.
 On December 11, 2009, she announced that she was filing for divorce, calling it a "sad and painful process."
 The divorce was finalized in March 2010.
 A stipulation within the divorce papers required that while on the Sanford family's Coosaw plantation, "no airplanes will be flown at children."
 The papers also noted that Sanford liked to "unwind" by digging holes on the property with his hydraulic excavator.

 In August 2012, Sanford became engaged to Chapur.
 The engagement was subsequently broken off in September 2014.

 In September 2014, Mark and Jenny Sanford agreed on mediation over an argument arising from their divorce.
 Jenny Sanford unsuccessfully petitioned the judge to require that Sanford undergo a psychiatric exam and take parenting and anger management classes.
 Judge Daniel Martin Jr. ordered the parties to take the issues to mediation within 30 days.

 Veto record

 During his 2003-2011 gubernatorial term, Sanford vetoed 278 bills, 213 (77%) of which were overridden by the legislature.

 Hiatus from politics (2011–2012)

-Following completion of his service as governor in January 2011, Sanford moved to his family farm in Beaufort County, South Carolina, and later moved to a condominium in Charleston, South Carolina.
+Following completion of his term as governor in January 2011, Sanford moved to his family farm in Beaufort County, South Carolina, and later moved to a condominium in Charleston, South Carolina.
 He has described this as a very quiet and spiritual time, and developed a Buddhist/Christian life approach including a daily quiet time, practicing mindfulness, and emphasizing everyone's 'shared human experience.'

 In October 2011, Sanford was hired as a paid political contributor for Fox News Channel.